 3. Body Doubling & The ‘Gamer’ Effect

-Body doubling is the practice of working alongside someone else who is also working.
-You don’t need to interact; you just need their presence to anchor you.
+Body doubling means working alongside someone else who is also working.
+You do not need to interact.
+You just need their presence to anchor you.

 This works because it mirrors the “parallel play” many Autistic people enjoy.

-If you don’t have a person nearby, digital body doubling works wonders.
-Services like Focusmate or even Twitch streams of people studying (“Study with Me” videos) can provide that external regulation cue.
+If you do not have a person nearby, digital body doubling is a great alternative.
+Services like Focusmate or even Twitch streams of people studying can provide that external regulation cue.

 4. The ‘Goblin Tools’ AI Breakdown Method

 When a task feels too big, it registers as a threat to the nervous system.
-“Clean the Kitchen” is not one task; it is 50 micro-tasks.
+“Clean the Kitchen” is not one task.
+It is 50 micro-tasks.

 Use AI tools (like Goblin.tools) to break vague tasks into single steps.
 Instead of “Clean Kitchen,” the list becomes: